TL;DR

 Facebook Marketplace has tools that help to foster trust with prospects, such as the Messenger tool, which was originally designed as a messaging app.

 Among Messenger’s many features are sharing photos & videos, stories, location, and connecting with businesses.
-Use it to create one-on-one dialogues with your prospect.
+Use it to create one-on-one dialogues with your prospects.

 Use Facebook Marketplace Insights